rhysmoggs/ms4-morgan-and-co/TESTING.md

 All Stripe testing documentation can be found [here](https://stripe.com/docs/testing).

-Input the following card payment details and the checkout page to test and emulate the process of a successful payment:
+Input the following card payment details at the checkout page to test and emulate the process of a successful payment:

 - Long Card Number: 4242 4242 4242 4242.
 - Expiry Date: Enter any date in the future with mm/yy.